Blue - Year 4

 In English, we will be reading The Great Kapok Tree by Lynne Cherry, subtitled ‘A Tale of the Amazon Rainforest’.
 Through vibrant illustrations and a patterned, poetic story, this book clearly expresses the importance of preserving the rainforests (and the ecosystems within it) for the sake of all who live on this planet.
 From this, we anticipate that the children will create fantastic pieces of persuasive writing, and it will spur us on to further explore ideas of how to look after our planet.
 Following this topic, we will be reading Into the Forest by Anthony Browne, which is an amazing picture book that incorporates fairy tales into the story.
 We will use this book to inspire our writing as we create fairy tale play scripts.

 In Maths, we will continue to apply our number skills to solve a range of problems and will start the term by focusing on area.
 For the remainder of the term, we will be developing mental and written methods for multiplication and division.
 We will be developing our understanding of anchor facts, to understand how we can use them to support multiplication questions, while also looking to build fluency.
-We will continue practicing our 9 times tables, but will focus primarily on learning our 7 times tables.
+We will continue practising our 9 times tables, but will focus primarily on learning our 7 times tables.

 The Wider Curriculum